EDUCBA Logo

 There are two ways by which we can find Radians for the given angle:

-1. Using the RADIANS function inside the TAN function, or first, we can use the RADIANS function on the degrees and then find the TAN from Radians.
+1. Using the RADIANS function inside the TAN function, we can first use the RADIANS function on the degrees and then find the TAN from Radians.
 Below are calculations in Microsoft Excel in both ways:

 TAN 1